-Deprivation diets set you up for failure:
+Deprivation diets set you up for failure

 If you want to successfully lose weight and keep it off, you need to learn how to enjoy the foods you love without going overboard.
 A diet that places all your favorite foods off limits won’t work in the long run.
 Eventually, you’ll feel deprived and will cave.
 And when you do, you probably won’t stop at a sensible-sized portion.

-Treat yourself with other healthy foods:
+Treat yourself to other healthy foods

 You can still enjoy your favorite high-calorie treat, whether it’s ice cream, chips, cake, or chocolate.
 The key is to eat a smaller serving along with a lower-calorie option.
 For example, add strawberries to your ice cream or munch on carrot and celery sticks along with your chips and dip.
 By piling on the low-calorie option, you can eat a diet-friendly portion of your favorite treat without feeling deprived.

-Schedule your treats:
+Schedule your treats